Become a fan of Slashdot on Facebook

 But wealth is about making money work for you, instead of the opposite way.
 Too many even among those who have $150K in household income, also have a half-million mortgage and $151K expenses, which isn't helping them get wealthy.

-The trick is to accumulate assets -- as in things that either generate passive income, or tend to grow in va
+The trick is to accumulate assets -- as in things that either generate passive income, or tend to grow in value over time.

 Are you kidding?
 Germany has the same problem.